hitchtest/hitch/docs/api/generic_service_api.rst

 .. note::

-    This documentation applies to the latest version of hitchserve: version 0.3.8
+    This documentation applies to the latest version of hitchserve.

-All of the services listed are created using the generic service API.
+All of the services listed are run using the generic service API.
 This API lets you start, monitor and stop any kind of process during a test.

 Basic Usage